agraef/purr-data/index.md

 - For general support, questions and discussion please subscribe to the DISIS [Pd-l2ork mailing list](http://disis.music.vt.edu/listinfo/l2ork-dev).

-- The latest and greatest downloads can be found at at <https://github.com/agraef/purr-data/releases>.
+- The latest and greatest downloads can be found at <https://github.com/agraef/purr-data/releases>.

-- Check these links for more information and installation instructions about the JGU [Arch](https://l2orkaur.bitbucket.io/) and [Ubuntu](https://l2orkubuntu.bitbucket.io/) package repositories.
+- Please check these links for more information and installation instructions about the JGU [Arch](https://l2orkaur.bitbucket.io/) and [Ubuntu](https://l2orkubuntu.bitbucket.io/) package repositories.

 Enjoy your stay!